AmmarYasserAllam/Sentiment-Analysis-of-Amazon-Reviews/README.md

 ## Getting Started

 To run the analysis on your local machine, you will need to have Python and the required libraries installed.
-Clone this repository and execute the Jupyter notebooks in the `notebooks/` folder to reproduce the analysis.
+Clone this repository and execute the Jupyter notebooks.

-Feel free to explore the analysis reports in the `reports/` folder to view the visualizations and insights.
+Feel free to explore the analysis reports to view the visualizations and insights.

 ## Feedback and Contributions